Simple Journaling Tips for Newbies and Overthinkers

 My one caveat here is that I do believe you need to give yourself a real fighting chance to clear the cobwebs in your mind and find your flow, and that doesn’t always happen quickly.
 If you’re looking for a rule to follow, I suggest not stopping short of 10-15 minutes.
 Give yourself a chance to stumble around on the page a bit and see if you can find your way – and then, if it's still not working, don't beat yourself up or try and force it.
 You can close your notebook, and come back tomorrow knowing that you gave it your best shot.

-4. I feel like I'm just writing about what I did every day.
-How can I make it feel more meaningful or productive?
+4. I feel like I just write DOWN what I did EACH day.
+How can I make it more productive?

 Here are a few questions you can answer instead, when you sit down to write: